E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Pergauss/readme.rst

 Background Information
 ______________________

-Currently the SOD integration scheme resides within the Quantics_ software package available through github_.
+Currently pergauss resides within the Quantics_ software package available through github_.

 Testing
 _______

-A test example (``pergauss.inp``) is provided for the SOD integration scheme and can be found in the directory ``~/quantics/elk_inputs``.
+A test example (``pergauss.inp``) is provided to test the module and can be found in the directory ``~/quantics/inputs``.
-This test works for Quantics_ Revision 787.
+This test works for Quantics_ Revision xx.
-The Quantics_ README file will help you to install the Quantics_ code.
-The test can be done through the following command
+The Quantics_ README file will help you to install the Quantics_ code. (tocheck) The test can be done through the following command

 ::